Terral (album)

-Terral (styled as TEЯRAL) (A Cloud of Dust) is the third studio album by Spanish singer-songwriter Pablo Alborán.
+Terral (stylized as TEЯRAL) (A Cloud of Dust) is the third studio album by Spanish singer-songwriter Pablo Alborán.
 It was released on 11 November 2014 through Warner Music.
 The album was written by Alborán and composed and produced by Eric Rosse.
 Terral earned a nomination for Best Contemporary Pop Vocal Album at the 16th Latin Grammy Awards and for Best Latin Pop Album at the 58th Annual Grammy Awards.